mlandis/phyddle/docs/source/overview.rst

 Ancestral states can be estimated with phyddle.
 To do so, the internal nodes must be named in the input phylogenies.
+There is no required format for the names, though characters used in Newick formatting such as paratheses, commas, and brackets should not be used in internal node names.
 In addition to the standard files needed for an analysis, such as the ``.dat.cvs``  ``.labels.csv``,  and ``.tre`` files , a file ``prefix.idx.anc_state.csv`` is required for each simulated dataset.
 This should contain the node names in the first column and the ancestral state in the second column, separated by a comma.
 This file should be produced by the simulation script.